 Unless announced differently during class, the hand-in dates for laboratory work is 12noon on the following dates in semester:

-- The essay task will be set at the end of week 9 with a submission deadline about 3 weeks later (Monday week 13).
+The infographic task will be set at the end of week 9 with a submission deadline 3 weeks later (12:00 Monday Week 13).

 Examples of feedback can be found here: